You are viewing our mobile site – view full site.

 - Surface Area: 22 acres

 - Bottom: 0% sand, 5% gravel, 0% rock, 95% muck

 - Shorelength: 1.2 mi

 - Fish present: Rainbow trout, largemouth bass, and bluegill common.
 Northern pike and walleye present.
 Other panfish present.

-- View complete Horseshoe Lake regulations at DNR
+- View Horseshoe Lake fishing regulations on DNR website

 - View the Wisconsin Trout Regulations at DNR